Canop/bacon/website/src/config.md

 Have a look, at least once, at the default configuration files.
 They contain many other properties, commented out, that you may find useful.

+## Scroll Anchor

+By default, bacon sorts items, with errors first, followed by warnings.

+The first items (on top if you don't have the *reverse* setting) are usually the most interesting ones.

+But not always.
+For example, with the `run` job, when there's no error and the compiled binary is effectively executed, you may want to focus on the output of the program.
+And if it's a `long run`, you probably want to have the scroll follow the new lines unless you decided to scroll away.

+This is achieved with the `scroll_anchor` setting, whose value can be undefined, `auto`, `first`, or `last`.

+When not defined, the applied default is `first`.

+In the default `bacon.toml`, the `run` and `run-long` jobs have `scroll_anchor = "auto"` which means that:

+* if errors were recorded, the default sticky position is the first item
+* if there was no error, the default stiky item is the last one (bacon then acting as `tail` to follow new lines)

 ## listen